‘Off the charts’: Virus hotspots grow in middle America

 Cases in Chicago and suburban Cook County accounted for about three-fourths of Illinois’ 3,026 total as of Friday.
 Chicago Mayor Lori Lightfoot closed popular lakeshore parks after people failed to practice social distancing, despite a statewide shelter-at-home order.

+“I wish there was a stronger word for disappointed,” he said.
+“I’m calling on them to do better.”

+Blaine County, Idaho, a scenic ski haven for wealthy tourists, now has around 100 confirmed cases of COVID-19, the highest rate per capita outside the New York area.
+Two people have died.

-The virus is straining health systems in Italy, Spain and France.
+The virus continues to strain health systems in Italy, Spain and France.
 Lockdowns of varying degrees have been introduced across Europe, nearly emptying streets in normally bustling cities.

-Germany has fewer deaths than some neighboring countries but still closed nonessential shops and banned public gatherings of more than two people until April 20.
-But it still had its share of grim news, with 12 residents of a nursing home in the northern town of Wolfsburg dying since Monday after being infected, news agency dpa reported.
+Germany has fewer deaths than some neighboring countries but has closed nonessential shops and banned public gatherings of more than two people until April 20.
+It still had its share of grim news: 12 residents of a nursing home in the northern town of Wolfsburg have died since Monday after being infected, news agency dpa reported.

-As Italy’s deaths topped 10,000, Italian Premier Giuseppe Conte told the nation Saturday night that he has signed a decree freeing 400 million euros ($440 million) for coupons and packages of food aid, to be delivered door-to-door if necessary.
+Italian Premier Giuseppe Conte announced he had signed a decree freeing up 400 million euros ($440 million) for coupons and packages of food aid, to be delivered door-to-door if necessary.

 “People are suffering psychologically.
 They’re not used to staying in their homes.
 But they are also suffering economically,” Conte said.
 Italy has almost completed a three-week lockdown, with no end in sight.